Frosthaven/cyberpunk-ff06b5-research/docs/Theories/theory-color.md

 ## Complimentary Colors

-These are the two most obvious complimentary color sets in the game:
+The most obvious example of complimentary colors in the game is the interface:

-### The UI

 UI Color Sets
 ![Red/Cyan: The game interface color](./assets/ui-v.png){loading=lazy data-slider}